jazzylang/jazzy/README.md

 let x := 1;
 ```

 The name of your variable is called an "identifier".
-The idiomatic style for jazzy variable identifiers is not snake case or camel case, like in a lot of common programming languages, but what many people call "kebab case":
+The idiomatic style for jazzy variable identifiers is not snake case or camel case, like in a lot of common programming languages, but "kebab case":
 ```
 let some-variable := 3.14;
 ```